Get to Know Us

 How does ABA therapy work?

-Behavior analysis helps us to understand the function of the behavior(s), identify the environmental factors that is affecting the behavior to encourage learning.
+Behavior analysis helps us to understand the function of the behavior(s), identify the environmental factors that are affecting the behavior to encourage learning.
 ABA therapy involves teaching and rewarding any desirable behaviors in children.
 Complex skills are broken down into smaller and teachable units, such as brushing teeth, speaking in full sentences for communication, or even playing turn-taking games with a group of friends.

 This all happens while at the same time, we do not reward children’s problem behaviors, such as non-compliance, tantrums, and aggressive behaviours.
 The main strategy of ABA therapy is to find what motivates each child so that these enjoyable items and activities can be used to encourage children to learn new skills and to ultimately adapt the learned skill into daily life and become more independent!